sebivenlo/dependency-injection/README.md

 * Run the application with java -jar build/libs/gs-spring-boot-0.1.0.jar
 * Navigate to localhost:8080/ in your browser to see the output of the implemented controller

+This application requires Java 1.8.

 # Playing around with the workshop-app

 The above mentioned workshop-app can be used to show and let experience the concept of Dependency Injection.
-Students should first import this project into an IDE (e.g. NetBeans or Eclipse) and inspect the current source-code.
+Students should first open the project in NetBeans and inspect the current source-code.
-Concrete tasks that can be done are mentioned in the slides.
+Afterwards they can play around with it, add new services and invent a business case around it.